 Keeping staff healthy, both mentally and physically, is a vital component in successful business operations.
 And while people will always get sick, there are a few ways to ease pain points for both staff and restaurants.

-Technology can be a huge help when it comes to staff safety and wellness.
-Contactless options, again, can help by minimizing germ sharing both in house and with guests.
+Technology in restaurants can be a huge help when it comes to staff safety and wellness.
+Contactless options, again, can help by minimizing germ sharing both in-house and with guests.
 Mindfulness apps such as Calm, Headspace, and AnxietyCoach can all work to combat burnout—a serious issue in the industry—so consider offering subscriptions to employees as a benefit.
 And be open about mental health conversations in the workplace; fostering a supportive environment can lead to long-term employee happiness and less turnover.

 Should an employee fall ill, offer paid sick leave.
 Even if it’s not required by the state, it shows the team that they’re supported financially if they get sick and they won’t be forced to make the choice between endangering others or losing out on pay.
 And when a staff member does call in sick, don’t demand a doctor’s note.
 Sometimes it’s not possible to prove an illness and requiring this type of proof can foster an environment of distrust.